Spread the love

 • Emergency supplies: It’s important to have a first aid kit, flare gun, and other emergency supplies on board.
 Make sure you know how to use them.

-See also Exploring Rural Tourism in Northern Spain
+See also Exploring the Top Attractions in Spain

 You should also make sure your boat is in good condition and properly maintained.
 It’s wise to have a qualified mechanic check your boat before you set sail.